corticon/corticon.js-samples/DynamicForms/README.md

 For more detail on the CSC and the DS please refer to these documents:
 1. [Authoring a decision service (DS)](docs/AuthoringDecisionService.md)
 2. [Authoring a client side component (CSC)](docs/AuthoringClientSideComponents.md)

-## Definition - Terms

-* Rulesheet: the Corticon condition and actions sheet where the modeler specifies the business rules for rendering the dynamic questionnaire
-* Ruleflow: the Corticon unit of decision service deployment.
-* Flow: The set of stages the user goes through in a specific scenario (Synonym with path)
-* Stage: a unique identifier representing where the flow currently is at in the state machine.